Songonge/Looker-Studio-Projects/Employee_Analysis_Report.md

 7. [Conclusion](#conclusion)

 ## Introduction
+Looker Studio is a data visualization platform where you can create reports and build dashboards, just as you would with Power BI or Tableau.

 This project focuses on analyzing employee data from different countries and providing insights regarding leadership roles, years of experience, industries, and leadership positions.

 ## Project Description
+The project specifically analyzes employee demographics within different departments and leadership roles for different countries.
 In this project, the following were addressed:
 1. Providing KPIs from the analysis
 2. Creating Visuals to uncover insights from the data.
 3. Building a dashboard to showcase everything in one place.